Kenetswe Mosenogi

-Kenetswe Norah Mosenogi is a South African politician from the North West.
-A member of the African National Congress, she has been the Member of the Executive Council (MEC) for Arts, Culture and Recreation since November 2022 and a Member of the North West Provincial Legislature since May 2019.
-Previously, she had served as the MEC for Economic Development, Environment, Conservation and Tourism from May 2019 to November 2022.
+Kenetswe Norah Mosenogi (born 24 September 1982) is a South African politician from the North West.
+A member of the African National Congress, she has been the Member of the Executive Council (MEC) for Finance since June 2024 and a Member of the North West Provincial Legislature since May 2019.
+Previously, she had served as the MEC for Economic Development, Environment, Conservation and Tourism from May 2019 to November 2022 and as the MEC for Arts, Culture and Recreation from November 2022 until June 2024.
 Mosenogi also served as the deputy secretary-general of the African National Congress Youth League from 2011 until 2013.

 Education

 Mosenogi obtained a master's degree in business administration from the North-West University Business School.
 She also holds a post-graduate diploma in monitoring and evaluation from the University of the Witwatersrand.

 Career

 Mosenogi served as both the director of scientific support services and the parliamentary liaison officer in the Department of Sport and Recreation.
 She also worked as an assistant student administrator at the University of South Africa.